piiano/cellotape/README.md

   Code generators have their issues, such as minimal control over the generated code and the overwriting of manual edits whenever the spec changes.

-- It's not using comments on your code.
-Some approaches might suggest you comment code in a way that produces an OpenAPI spec that can be compared to the spec.
+- It's not using comments in your code.
+  With this approach, you use comments in the code to generate an OpenAPI spec (a code-first approach).
+Then, to implement a design-first approach, you compare the generated spec to the desired spec.
-  The issue with this approach is that the spec, code, and comments can get out of sync too easily.
-Primarily when HTTP handlers in Go provide an opaque interface with no type information.
+  The issue with this approach is that the specification, code, and comments can get out of sync too easily.
+Particularly when HTTP handlers in Go provide an opaque interface with no type information.

 Cellotape use of strongly typed handlers can help create an implementation for your API that never gets out of sync and is easily maintained.